hisajesh/Data-Science-Hacks/CONTRIBUTING.md

     1. It must save time.
     1. Includes lesser lines of code.
     1. Provides more functionality.
-    1. A better tool or library than an existing one.
+    1. A better tool or library than an existing one...

 1. The hacks must be related to data science, machine learning, data engineering or any of the related fields